CSC207-2022F-UofT/course-project-6-2/README.md

 ## Clean Architecture
 * Outer layers always depends on only one layer inside
   * User interface, Database &rarr; Controller, Presenter &rarr; Use Case &rarr; Entity
 * All import statement follow clean architecture
+  * package &rarr; import entity &rarr; import use case &rarr; import java package
 * Input boundary between Controller and Use Case
+  * User Input Boundary
 * Entities and Use Case can be easily tested without interacting with outer layer

 ## SOLID